GreenleafLab/motifmatchr/README.md

 2) Either a set of genomic ranges (GenomicRanges or RangedSummarizedExperiment object) or a set of sequences (either DNAStringSet, DNAString, or simple character vector)

 If the second argument is a set of genomic ranges, a genome sequence is also required.
-By default [BSgenome.Hsapiens.UCSC.hg19](https://bioconductor.org/packages/release/data/annotation/html/BSgenome.Hsapiens.UCSC.hg19.html) is used &mdash; you will have to have installed BSgenome.Hsapiens.UCSC.hg19.
-If using another genome build, either the appropraiate BSgenome object for your species or a DNAStringSet or FaFile object for your species should be passed to the `genome` argument.
+If the genomic ranges include seqinfo, by default the genome specified in the seqinfo will be used (if the relevant BSgenome package is installed).
+Otherwise you can supply either a short string specifying the genome build if the corresponding BSgenome object is installed, a BSgenone object, a DNAStringSet object, or a FaFile object pointint to a fasta file.

-This function can return three possible outputs, depending on the `out` argument:
+The method can return three possible outputs, depending on the `out` argument:

 1) (Default, with `out = "matches"`) Boolean matrix indicating which ranges/sequences contain which motifs, stored as "matches" in assays slot of SummarizedExperiment object